What is Christopher Street Day?

 Hrsg.: Detlef Grumbach.

-When did we start celebrating CSD?
+When did we in Europe start celebrating CSD?

 In Europe, the reference to the birth of CSD, the “Stonewall Riots”, only became public eight years later.
 All of a sudden, the euphoria for CSD really took off in Europe.
 What had previously been perceived by the public as a fun parade now became an event designed to raise awareness in the fight for equal rights.
 Numerous organizations and associations begin to bring Christopher Street Day to our cities.
 The main focus is now on raising awareness of the rights of queer people and drawing attention to alternative lifestyles.